-Sudan's top Islamist politician summoned over 1989 coup
+Sudan's top Islamist politician sent to prison holding Bashir

 The current transitional government was formed in September after a power-sharing deal between anti-Bashir groups and the Transitional Military Council that ruled the country after Bashir’s overthrow.

-Reporting by Khalid Abdelaziz; Writing by Mahmoud Mourad, Editing by Timothy Heritage
+Reporting by Khalid Abdelaziz; Writing by Yousef Saba and Mahmoud Mourad; Editing by Timothy Heritage and Philippa Fletcher